 Although the consultation room is on the ground floor, the toilet is on the first floor and require being able to negotiate one flight of stairs.
 My practice is therefore not fully accessible for clients with more severe mobility issues.

 Parking is on road on a first come first served basis.
 There is also a public car park within a 2 minute walking distance.

 I am fully insured and hold enhanced DBS checks for Wiltshire and Somerset.

 |Face to face counselling:||Yes|

-I work Mondays to Fridays.
+I work Mondays to Thursdays.
 For clients in work, early morning or evening sessions are available, but there may occasionally be a wait before an evening slot becomes available.